Jean-Baptiste Rauzan: Early life

 Jean-Baptiste Rauzan was born at Bordeaux the eldest of seven children born to a well-to-do family.
 His father practiced law.

 Rauzan began to study law, but soon entered the seminary run by the Vincentians.
 He was ordained a priest May 25, 1782.
 Two years later, he obtained the degree of Doctor of Theology from the University of Bordeaux.
 He then taught philosophy at the College of Guienne.
 He was assigned to the parish of Saint Projet, and taught for a time at the seminary of St. Raphael before returning to parish work.

 During the French Revolution, he escaped to England, where he tended to the French Catholic refugees in London.
 In 1793, he went to Belgium.
 He had by now acquired a reputation as an effective preacher.
 With the arrival of the Revolutionary Army, he moved to Germany, eventually settling in Berlin.
 Much of his time was devoted to spiritual direction.

 After the Revolution, he returned to France and took up residence in Paris, where he often preached at Notre-Dame-des-Champs and taught catechism.
-In 1802, Charles-François d'Aviau Du Bois de Sanzay, the newly installed Archbishops of Bordeaux appointed Rauzan to a supervisory position.
+In 1802, Charles-François d'Aviau Du Bois de Sanzay, the newly installed Archbishop of Bordeaux, appointed Rauzan to a supervisory position.
 Among his duties was to survey parishes in and around the city and report on their condition, most of had suffered greatly.
 In 1804, he preached the Lenten services in Paris.